zac-garby/pluto-lang/README.md

 quite long, but they're probably less used than the others so  the longer length doesn't matter, and improves readability significantly.

 _(note: This language is **incredibly** slow, since it's written in Python.
 It doesn't matter, as it's just a prototype.
-However, I'm currently in the process of rewriting in it a faster language.)_
+However, I'm planning on rewriting in a faster language in the future)_

 #### Other expressions as arguments